ghga-de/docs.ghga.de/user_docs/user_stories/dua-guideline.md

 The primary objective of DACs is to oversee the access to Research Data.
 In contrast to <general:Research Ethics Committee|Research Ethics Committees> (Institutional Review Boards) that assess the full range of ethical issues associated with research projects, a DAC usually evaluates whether the proposed use of data is compatible with the data use conditions, in particular those specified in the data subject’s consent.

 We recommend that DACs authorising access to data deposited with GHGA establish a set of documents to serve as a basis for them to operate and reach decisions.
-These will usually include terms of reference (TOR) and standard operating procedures (SOP) for the DAC as well as a list of criteria for data access decisions and a <general:Data Transfer Agreement (DTA)> template.
+These will usually include [terms of reference (TOR)](#dac-terms-of-reference-tor) and [standard operating procedures (SOP)](#dac-standard-operating-procedures-sops) for the DAC as well as a [list of criteria](#list-of-criteria-loc-for-data-access-decisions) for data access decisions and a [Data Transfer Agreement (DTA) template](#data-transfer-agreement-dta-template).
 These documents are further described below.

 ## Key Documents Recommended for DAC Operation